Submitted by stevecutway on Fri, 01/10/2025 - 19:22

 http://www.mushroomfm.com/escape

-From this Saturday at 12am Eastern, that’s 6pm Saturday in NZ, 4pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies A Bridge too Far from 1977 and The Flying Deuces from 1939.
+From this Saturday at 12am Eastern, that’s 6pm Saturday in NZ, 4pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies Robin Hood from 2010, and Eragon from 2006.

 The "Juke In The Back" focuses on the " soul that came before rock n' roll," the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.